emera86/SASmanual-MkDocs/SASmanual/docs/sql/joins.md

 ```

 #### Performing a Right Outer Join

-Use a right outer join to select all the rows in the transactions table
-and only the matching rows in the customers table.
+Use a right outer join to select **all the rows in the transactions table and only the matching rows in the customers table**.

 **Example:**
 ```